 Google In-Market Audiences are also a great way to drive sales.
 By following a consumer’s web page views and searches, Google is able to determine when a user is ready to make a purchase and can then place ads in the right place at the right time, allowing you to connect with consumers before they make a purchase decision.

-When expanding globally it is important to use intelligent advertising techniques like Google’s in-market audiences to reach consumers and earn conversions at the right time.
+When expanding globally it is important to identify the total available market and then use intelligent advertising techniques like Google’s in-market audiences to reach consumers and earn conversions at the right time.

 Develop a marketing strategy